-Please if you are struggling with feelings of guilt or body shame talk to your doctor, visit a councilor, talk to your friends, please don’t suffer in silence.
+Please if you are struggling with feelings of guilt or body shame talk to your doctor, visit a counselor, talk to your friends, please don’t suffer in silence.

 I was also shocked to hear from many men who had struggled with their wives miscarriage.

 These emails were broken into two areas.
-Most where from men seeking advice on how to help their wives.
-The heartbreaking ones to me where the men who talked about how heart broken they where over the loss of their child and how their pain was largely ignored.
+Most were from men seeking advice on how to help their wives.
+The heartbreaking ones, to me, where the men who talked about how heartbroken they were over the loss of their child and how their pain was largely ignored.